-Section 6(1) of the IPID Act, 1 of 2011, vests the Minister of Police with the power to nominate a person for appointment to the office of Executive Director to head IPID.
+Section 6(1) of the IPID Act, 1 of 2011, vests the Minister of Police with the power to nominate a person to be appointed as Executive Director to head IPID.
 Of extreme concern is that this section requires the Minister to follow whatever procedure the Minister determines.
 There is therefore no prescribed procedure to ensure that this process is fair, transparent and administratively just.
 One only needs to recall that the current Minister of Police is the same person who was found not to be fit as National Police Commissioner in 2012.
 Like in the case of the DPCI and SAPS, the Executive Director has the power to appoint provincial heads of IPID.

-The only oversight measure that the Act allows in the process of appointment for the Head of IPID is for the relevant Parliamentary Committee to confirm or reject such nomination within a period of 30 parliamentary working days from the date of nomination (Section 6(2)).
+The only oversight measure that the Act allows in the process of appointment for the Head of IPID is for the relevant Parliamentary Committee to confirm or reject such nomination within a period of 30 parliamentary working days from the date of nomination (section 6(2)).
 The proportion of members of the committee necessary for such nomination to be confirmed is not clear, but it may be assumed that it will be in proportion to the National Assembly's composition.
-Reliance on parliamentary committees carry the obvious risk that party members would vote to support a particular party position and not necessarily informed by the merits of the candidate.
+Reliance on parliamentary committees carries the obvious risk that party members would vote to support a particular party position and not necessarily informed by the merits of the candidate.
 There is also no procedure set out to inform how the Minister of Police is expected to arrive at a nomination to be presented to Parliament (i.e., whether by himself, or based on the recommendations of some form of panel).

-In the event that the appointment is confirmed, the successful candidate is appointed subject to the laws governing the public service to a term of office of five years, renewable for one additional term only (Section 6(3)).
+In the event that the appointment is confirmed, the successful candidate is appointed subject to the laws governing the public service to a term of office of five years, renewable for one additional term only (section 6(3)).
 Presumably, if the appointment is not confirmed, the nomination process would need to start afresh.
 The North Gauteng High Court, in an unreported judgment of February 2019, sanctioned an agreement between the Minister of Police, Parliament's Portfolio Committee on Police and the head of IPID, where the Minister was permitted to recommend renewal or non-renewal, for consideration of the Portfolio Committee, which was then empowered to take a decision.
-This Court Order was made in spite of several Constitutional Court judgments declaring that the renewal of terms of office of persons in positions which require independence cannot be subject to the discretion of political actors.
-An application for leave to appeal to the Supreme Court of Appeal has been lodged and the response is being awaited.
+69 This court order was made in spite of several Constitutional Court judgments declaring that the renewal of terms of office of persons in positions which require independence cannot be subject to the discretion of political actors.
+An application for leave to appeal to the Supreme Court of Appeal against this court order was rejected on the basis that the Minister's role is limited to making a non-binding recommendation on renewal, which the